 - Underbite: The lower teeth protrude significantly past the upper teeth.

 - Teeth grinding (bruxism): Stress, anxiety, or sleep disorders can cause teeth grinding, usually during sleep.
-A dull headache or sore jaw are symptoms.
+A dull headache or sore jaw can be symptoms.

 - Tooth sensitivity: When one or more teeth become sensitive to hot or cold, it may mean the dentin is exposed.

-- Brushing teeth: Daily brushing of the teeth removes plaque and prevents cavities.
+- Brushing teeth: Daily brushing of the teeth removes plaque and helps prevent cavities.

 - Flossing teeth: Using floss or an approved dental gum cleaner cleans teeth below the gum line, where brushing cannot reach.